-To prepare the grain filler mixture, pour an appropriate quantity of the water-based wood filler into a plastic container and mix it with a small amount of water.
-After mixing well, the resulting consistency should resemble ketchup.
+To prepare the grain filler mixture, pour an appropriate amount of water-based wood filler into a plastic container.
+Add a small quantity of water to it and thoroughly mix until the resulting consistency resembles that of ketchup.

 Step #4: Applying the Grain Filler or Oil

 If you use prepared water- or oil-based grain filler, apply it to the Jatoba wood surface using a paintbrush or clean rag along the wood grain direction.

 The grain filler will fill the grain by compacting it into the pore structures of the wood.
 Allow it to rest for around 15 minutes and create a protective coat.

 If you have opted to use Danish oil or linseed oil to fill the grain of the Jatoba wood, begin by applying a thick coat of oil all over the wood surface along the wood grain direction.

 Next, take 220-grit wet-dry sandpaper and sand the wood.
 As you sand, the wood dust generated will combine with the applied oil, effectively filling the pores.
 If required, apply more oil before repeating the sanding process.

 Afterward, let it dry for approximately 30 minutes, then use a clean cloth to wipe away any excess oil.

 Once you’ve filled the Jatoba wood’s open pores with Danish oil, grain filler, or linseed oil, it’s important to give the coats enough time for at least 24 hours to dry and cure completely.

 The duration of the drying process will depend on the humidity level in the environment and the thickness of the coats.